Recursive Reward Aggregation: Experiments

 We provide additional results for Hopper and Ant environments.
 To comprehensively assess the performance, we present the mean values of various evaluation metrics across four random seeds using radar charts.
 Additionally, we visualize the trajectory of the agent in all environments, providing an intuitive representation of how different aggregation functions influence the learned policy.
 Animations for all three environments (Lunar Lander Continuous, Ant, and Hopper) are also available at \codelink, offering an intuitive understanding of policy behavior.

 For the \textbf{Hopper} environment, we observe distinct behavioral patterns and performance outcomes under different reward aggregation strategies.
 The $\fsum_{0.99}$ aggregation, serving as the baseline method, demonstrates strong overall performance across multiple metrics, as reflected in both the radar chart and motion sequences.
 In contrast, the $\max_{0.99}$ aggregation focuses solely on optimizing max reward, leading to strong performance in this specific metric but suboptimal outcomes in others.
 The corresponding images show the agent taking overly aggressive actions to maximize max reward, which causes it to lose balance quickly as the torso angle exceeds the allowed range.
-The $\min$ aggregation encourages the agent to maximize the minimum reward, which leads to a conservative strategy where the agent remains completely still to avoid negative rewards.
-The $\fsum_{0.99} + \max_{0.99}$ aggregation encourages the agent to optimize both the total reward and the maximum reward within an episode, leading to more aggressive movements and higher overall rewards.
+The $\min$ aggregation, on the other hand, drives the agent to maximize the minimum reward, which typically corresponds to the control cost.
+In an attempt to minimize this cost, the agent refrains from applying control inputs altogether.
+This lack of action causes the agent to fall quickly, as it fails to maintain balance or make corrective movements.
+The $\fsum_{0.99} + \max_{0.99}$ aggregation encourages the agent to pursue both high cumulative reward and high per-step reward within an episode.
+This joint objective often leads to more aggressive behaviors, enabling the agent to achieve high peak rewards.
+However, the emphasis on maximizing single-step gains can also induce instability, occasionally causing the agent to fail due to unsafe actions.
 While the $\fsum_{0.99} - \var$ aggregation prioritizes stability by minimizing the difference between the maximum and minimum rewards, resulting in more controlled and consistent behavior at the cost of slightly lower rewards.
 These results highlight how different reward aggregation strategies shape the behavior of the agent and its learning outcomes.